-The following article is a response to a blog from 2016 by Father Marcus.
-This blog, which starts with a picture of a giant dog collar, was posted on at least three different websites and has crossed my path several times.
+The following article is a response to “Thinking about ordination?”, a blog from 2016 by Father Marcus (in 2019 removed from his own site).
+This blog, which started with a picture of a giant dog collar, was posted on at least three different websites and has crossed my path several times.
 Father Marcus describes the hardships of being a pastor and then encourages those considering ordination to go for it, anyway.
 For reference, I have included the entire blog in a separate box underneath.
 Many readers (often clergy themselves) were deeply touched.
 Some thought the clergy were complaining too much.
 Apparently the blog could be read in several entirely different ways.
 I will try to explain why this is and then present a completely remodeled version.

 If we read the blog as “we face many difficulties, but they can all be overcome with the strength and joy that God gives us”, we almost have a standard, gospel-like, encouraging message.
 We will hardly recognise any “complaints”, even if the difficulties which are mentioned are serious.
 However, if you were told, “It is only through super-natural strength that we can bear what you, your kind and some of our own colleagues are throwing at us”, you would probably not regard that as a compliment.
 However, that, too, is a message that can justifiably be heard in this blog.

 I suspect the problem arises from too much focus on ordination without placing it in a larger context.
 That may easily come across as a denial of similar challenges in other professions.
 This is amplified by the great emphasis which is placed, for instance, on “thinking of giving up once a month”.
 Without in any way underestimating the difficulties of the clergy, for instance the “unrealistic expectations from every direction”, of which I have seen many examples, what I missed was the crucial insight that every Christian faces particular challenges, one not necessarily easier than the other, if we can measure them at all.